 There is a symbiosis between many of the Sentinels and their home worlds.
 The Karbarrans must touch their sekiton ore or flower peat to energize it.
 The Garudans can commune in a spirit world induced by the atmosphere.
 The Haydonites serve planet Haydon IV and can seemingly plug into it.
 The Spheresians can blend into the stone of their planet.
 Obviously, the Invid were telepathically linked to a central consciousness and possibly linked to the Flower of Life and Optera itself.
 This may all be a metaphor for humanity’s relationship with Earth.
 By default, these alien races seem to imply micronians share a similar unique bond with Earth.
 This may be evidenced by the emotional impact of the SDF-1 falling to Earth after destroying Dolza’s fortress in Episode 27.
 For the exhausted SDF-1, the spoils of war are the comfort and safety of Earth.
 The ultimate victory was the return home.

 Robotech also proposes nature extends beyond the surly bonds of Earth and encompasses the entire known universe.
 Furthermore, Robotech moves beyond nature alone and comments on the physical structure of the universe itself.
 The ships travel by folding space.
 Haydon may be Father Time as he always was, is now, and forever shall be.
 Each planet in Robotech may have its own unique Mother Nature.
 There are also Children of the Shadow, Disciples of Zor, and the shapings.
 These could all be allegories for sprites, nymphs, fairies, and naiads personifying nature and mysticism.
 Haydon aspires to transcend the universe and the Regis seems to have transfigured her substance if not wholly transcended to another place and time, universe, or plane of existence.
+The imagery of inorganic sentries appearing in Episode 37 is an invention created during Robotech’s adaptation from Super Dimension Cavalry Southern Cross (SDCSC).
+This footage was taken from Episode 12 of SDCSC and shows the reflection of beings from the Zor race on a video monitor display screen as they watch the playback of espionage footage.
+Episode 12 of SDCSC was adapted to become Episode 49 of Robotech and this same scene remains in that adaptation.
+Thus, it can be viewed in its original context in Episode 12 of SDCSC and Episode 49 of Robotech.

 The term protoculture itself implies aspects of anthropology.
 In the original Japanese Super Dimension Fortress Macross it is a literal translation meaning the first culture or prototype.
 The term was redefined in Robotech as a fuel source.
 Anthropology is also referenced as the Masters are likely an older, technologically advanced population of micronians.
 The Masters are a later stage of micronian evolution.
 Micronians are a primitive past stage of Masters somehow isolated and marooned on Earth.
 The Zentreadi are disposable genetically engineered clones of the Masters.
 Thus, micronians became Masters who created the Zentreadi from their own flesh.
 They are all the same homo sapien species.
 The Masters, Zentreadi, and micronians share a common ancestor.